 Right, right.
 Now it's all about bailout fatigue.
 After the Treasury threw $700 billion at Wall Street firms, to no apparent effect, Americans are concerned about throwing good money after bad.
 They don't believe the Detroit 3 represent a crisis, because they don't believe the banking sector was really a crisis.
 They feel duped; they got scared once again into giving up something valuable.
 Here's the problem: There was a mammoth crisis in the financial sector, and there still is.
 It's just moving slowly, helping to bring down companies the size of, say, General Motors.
 The D3 have been blaming their predicament on the frozen credit market as well as on decreased demand, higher raw materials prices and other factors.
 A perfect storm, they say.
 They're actually correct.
 They just left out one of the major components: having entered the storm weaker than their competition, which is entirely their fault.
 However, as the problem deepens and foreign governments from Canada to Sweden prop up their native auto manufacturing, the distinction becomes increasingly irrelevant.

 Frozen credit seems to hit the auto market harder than some, because it goes beyond the issue of consumer financing.
 Demand is down to begin with, and anyone who does want to buy a car finds few lease offers and stricter loan requirements, but consumers aren't the only ones who buy cars.
 Dealers do.
 Lost on many consumers is the fact that dealerships have to finance the new cars on their lots until people buy them.
 Unsold cars are expensive, times two: Apart from not bringing money in, they gobble it up just by sitting around.
 To top that off, the most favorable financing historically has come from the automakers, and we know what shape they're in.
 This is why it's a recession.
 No one's in any position to help a brother out.
 It's like the scenarios above, where you, the consumer, are getting hammered from every direction.
 Your home is no longer a source of equity, interest income is a pittance and anyone who might otherwise have helped you out is in the same situation.
 The Detroit Outsider wouldn't have supported windfall-profit taxes on domestic automakers when they were netting $15,000 a pop on full-sized SUVs, and for the same reason I'd let the market, and bankruptcy if necessary, seal the Detroit 3's fate if it were 2006.
 But it's almost 2009, and the circumstances are extraordinary.
-The situation is
+The situation is delicate and desperate.

 It's not the money that was bad